 - Wash the chicken in vinegar and salt.
 Raise with water.
-Drain dry.
+Let dry.

-- In a large bowl—add chicken, 1 tbsp chicken powder, garlic powder, 1 tsp pepper, and artificial sweetener.
+- In a large bowl—add chicken, 15 grams chicken seasoning, garlic powder, 5 grams pepper, and artificial sweetener.
 Combine evenly.
 Cover with plastic wrap.
-Place bowl in refrigerator for at least 2 hours before cooking; overnight is recommended.
+Place the bowl in the refrigerator for at least 2 hours before cooking; overnight is recommended.

-- In a bowl—combine sugar, fish sauce, garlic, red chili pepper, lime, 1/2 tsp chicken powder, and 1/2 tsp pepper.
+- In a bowl—combine sugar, fish sauce, garlic, red chili pepper, lime, 2.5 grams chicken seasoning, and 2.5 grams pepper.
 Stir evenly.
 Set aside.

 - In a bowl—combine white onion, red and green bell peppers.
 Stir evenly.
 Set aside.

 - Spread half of the chicken on a microwavable plate.
 Cover with plastic wrap.
 Place in microwave for 7 minutes.
-Afterwards, drain any water/juice.
+Afterward, drain any water/juice.

-- In a large ziplock bag—add chicken and 1 cup Tapioca starch.
+- In a large ziplock bag—add chicken and 250 grams tapioca starch.
 Close the bag, toss and mix until starch sticks evenly to chicken.

-- Add 4 cups vegetable oil, or enough to cover chicken, to a deep fryer pot.
+- Add 1 liter (4 cups) vegetable oil, or enough to cover the chicken, to a deep fryer pot.
 Set to 350°.

-- Once the oil comes to a boil, add chicken.
+- Once the oil becomes hot, add chicken.
 Fry until golden.

-- Repeat with the remaining half of chicken.
-Add more Tapioca starch if needed.
+- Repeat with the remaining half of the chicken.
+Add more tapioca starch if needed.